catalystdao/catalyst/evm/README.md

-# Catalyst Overview
+# The EVM implementation
-Catalyst is structured in the following manner:
+The EVM implementation of Catalyst is in Solidity.

+The EVM implementation serves as a reference implementation while also being optimised and efficient.
+It also defines the message structure that other implementations should honor.

+The general structure of a Catalyst implementation is based around Vaults:
-- **Vaults** holds assets on different chains and holds the logic for converting tokens into untis.
+- **Vaults** holds assets on different chains and holds the logic for converting tokens into Units.
+  - Vaults can be connected together to form a pool.
+Within a pool, all assets contained within vaults can be swapped for each other.
 - **Factory** simplifies the deployment of new vaults.
-- Cross-chain **interface** converts swap context into a message which can be sent cross-chain.
+- **Cross-chain interface** converts swap context into a message which can be sent cross-chain.

-This structure is implemented on EVM as follows:
+More specifically, the code structure is as follows:
 - `VaultCommon.sol` : Defines the structure of a Catalyst vault and implements logic that is common to all vaults.
   - `VaultVolatile.sol` : Extends `VaultCommon.sol` with the price curve $P(w) = \frac{W}{w}$.
-  - `VaultAmplified.sol` : Extends `VaultCommon.sol` with the price curve $P(w) = \frac{1 - \theta}{w^\theta}$.
+  - `VaultAmplified.sol` : Extends `VaultCommon.sol` with the price curve $P(w) = \left(1 - \theta\right) \frac{W}{(W w)^\theta}$.
   - `FixedPointMathLib.sol` : The mathematical library used by Catalyst (based on the [solmate](https://github.com/transmissions11/solmate/blob/ed67feda67b24fdeff8ad1032360f0ee6047ba0a/src/utils/FixedPointMathLib.sol)).
-- `CatalystVaultFactory.sol` : Simplifies the deployment of swap vaults via Open Zeppelin's *Clones*: vaults are deployed as minimal proxies which employ delegate calls to core contracts.
+- `CatalystVaultFactory.sol` : Simplifies the deployment of swap vaults via Open Zeppelin's *Clones*: vaults are deployed as minimal proxies which delegate call to vault contracts.
 This significantly reduces vault deployment cost.
 - `CatalystIBCInterface.sol` : Bridges the Catalyst protocol with the message router of choice.

-The EVM implementation is to be used as a reference implementation for further implementations.

 # Catalyst Contracts
 ## SwapVaultCommon.sol